Lullaby of Broadway (song)

 "Lullaby of Broadway" is a popular song with music written by Harry Warren and lyrics by Al Dubin, published in 1935.
 The lyrics salute the nightlife of Broadway and its denizens, who "don't sleep tight until the dawn."

 The song was introduced by Wini Shaw in the musical film Gold Diggers of 1935, and, in an unusual move, it was used as background music in a sequence in the Bette Davis film Special Agent that same year.
 Furthermore, again that year, it was sung by Jeane Cowan in a night club scene in the James Cagney film G Men.
 In three Warner Bros. films, it won the 1935 Academy Award for Best Original Song.

 Lyrics

 Unlike the song "Manhattan" and many others, "Lullaby of Broadway" does not name-check any Broadway locations.
-The line, "The daffydils who entertain / At Angelo's and Maxie's" references a fictitious place (or places), presumably within the context of the film.
+The line, "The daffydils who entertain / At Angelo's and Maxie's" references a fictitious place (or places).
 "Daffydils" — often sung as "daffodils" — was a slang term for chorus girls (or indeed boys, depending on the venue).
 Since the song was written, several real establishments have opened on or around Broadway, adopting the name from the song, rather than vice versa.